nvtkaszpir/rpi-power-button/README.md

 ## Requirements

 - Python 3
-- Raspberry Pi 3 (probably after some adjustments can work with other pi)
+- Raspberry Pi 3 and 4 (probably after some adjustments can work with other pi)

 ## Usage